 I am very passionate about it and I incorporate this leadership mindset in everything that I do.
 From when I work with my own team to when I deliver Management 3.0 courses.
-It is also my approach when working with clients as well and the direction I coach the leaders to be.
+It is also my approach when working with clients and the direction I coach the leaders to be.

-I recorded this video in the fall of 2016 as I was building some new marketing materials for my personal web site.
+I recorded this video in the fall of 2016 as I was building some new marketing materials for my site.
 In this video you will find many of the key ideas behind Co-creative Leadership!

 The half-day that I spent with a videographer friend of mine recording the video was really amazing!
 We managed to get permission to film in a cool area of the public library where I live and we recorded all the material in an interview format.
-Basically the videographer asked me a set of questions and I just went off and ranted on different topics.
+Basically the videographer asked me a set of questions and I went off on different topics.